Looking for information about other Dental Topics?

 - In contrast, from the 1990s forward study findings tend to exculpate third molars in this matter and generally characterize their removal as a preventive measure as unjustifiable.

-- At 57%, oral surgeons (clinicians whose business is performing extractions) were more likely to “generally” or “sometimes” recommend the prophylactic removal of 3rd molars to prevent tooth shifting.
+- 57% of oral surgeons “generally” or “sometimes” recommend the prophylactic removal of 3rd molars to prevent tooth shifting.

-- In comparison, 64% of orthodontists stated they “rarely” or “never” recommend it.
+- In comparison, 64% of orthodontists stated they “rarely” or “never” recommend wisdom teeth removal for this reason.

-If extracting third molars reduced the potential for tooth shifting, orthodontists would have fewer case failures (relapse) over time.
-So their lack of support for this theory is telling.
+- Note, however, that if extracting third molars does reduce the potential for tooth shifting, orthodontists would have fewer case failures (termed “orthodontic relapse”) overall.
+So, their lack of support for this theory (the fact that the majority don’t recommend third molar extractions) is telling.

 The age of the clinician seems to be a factor in which opinion they hold.